SQL Query

 where myBoolField = true;

-Some dialects of SQL use the integer values 1 and 0 to represent the Boolean values true
+Some dialects of SQL use the integer values 1 and 0 to represent the boolean values true and false respectively.

-MongoDB collections are schema-free, so there’s no schema to indicate that a particular field is of Boolean type.
-Therefore, a value of 1 really means true
+MongoDB collections are schema-free, so there’s no schema to indicate that a particular field is of boolean type.
+Therefore, a value of 1 really means true in that case.

-No match will occur when an attempt to match a field with a Boolean value against 0 or 1 is made.
-With Studio 3T, remember to use true
+No match occurs when an attempt to match a field with a boolean value against 0 or 1 is made.
+With Studio 3T, remember to use true and false when matching boolean values.

 GROUP BY

-groups a result set by a particular field, and is often used with other aggregate functions like COUNT
+GROUP BY groups a result set by a particular field, and is often used with other aggregate functions like COUNT, SUM, AVG, MIN, and MAX.

 For example, to group customers by city, use the following SQL query: